Babies & Birthing

 • Health Canada and the Canadian Paediatric Society recommend that babies be placed on their backs to sleep.
 "Back to Sleep" is the safest sleep position for your baby.

 • Sometimes, babies in the SCN are placed in other sleep positions such as on their sides or tummies.
-This may be for several reasons, such as prematurity or breathing problems.
-If a baby is placed in different sleep positions, he or she is always connected to a monitor so nurses can watch their heart rate and breathing very closely.
+This may be done for reasons, such as prematurity or breathing problems.
+Babies that are placed in different sleep positions are always connected to a monitor so nurses can watch their heart rates and breathing very closely.

 • Your nurse will talk to you about your baby's sleep positions.
-When your baby is getting ready to be discharged home, we will begin to place baby on his or her back to sleep.
+When your baby is getting ready to be discharged home, the care team will place your baby on their back to sleep.
 By doing this, your baby can get used to sleeping this way before going home.

 Thank you for your visit.
 At anytime you wish to provide feedback, we encourage you to share them directly with your healthcare team as soon as possible.
 You may also speak with the social worker, spiritual care advisor, charge nurse, or management (see below).